When should I take a pregnancy test?

 Do you offer services for men?

 Yes!
 We recognize that an unplanned pregnancy can be overwhelming for the man involved.
 In the same way that we offer advocacy services for pregnant women, we also offer these services for their partners.
 In addition to meeting with a Men’s Advocate (and per the female client’s consent) the father of the baby will be present for the pregnancy test results and, if applicable, the ultrasound.
-For those men preparing to be a father for the first time, we offer 24HR Cribside Assistance, a class geared specifically towards men.
+For those men preparing to be a father for the first time, we offer online education classes specifically for you!

 How do I prepare for my visit?